Nick-Bos/Nick-Bos/README.md

 - 👋 Hi, I’m @Nick-Bos
 - 👀 I’m interested in learning new skills, I like Gaming, going to the gym and playing guitar and piano.
-- 🌱 I’m currently learning Basic coding.
-Iam very fresh to coding and am taking part in the odin project as a student.
+- 🌱 I’m currently learning to code.
+I am fresh to coding and am taking part in the odin project as a student.
-- My goal is to learn coding/programing and to explore a path towards a new career i am passionate about.
+- My goal is to learn coding/programing and to explore a path towards a new career I am passionate about.

 <!---